SvenGroot/GenerateAnswerFile/README.md

 [`-LocalAccount`][] argument takes one or more values, allowing the creation of any number of accounts.

-All accounts created during this method will be members of the local Administrators group.
+By default, accounts created using this method will be added to the local Administrators group.
+You can customize which group(s) to add them to by prefixing the account name with the group, separated by a colon.
+You can use multiple groups by separating them with a semicolon.

+In the above example, John is an administrator, but Steve is added to the Users group, so they will be a restricted user.

 ### Joining a domain and automatic log-on